maxusify/maxusify/README.md

 My name is Michał - just a curious guy with huge interest in programming and IT in general.
 Currently, working on some personal projects and learning new stuff!

 **What I love:**
-- All things related to coding and creating software.
+- All things related to coding and making software
-- Optimizing stuff, making something more effective and prettier.
-- Creating things and care about them.
+- Making efficient things
+- Learn how to make them even more efficient in every way possible

 **Currently gaining knowledge about:**
 - Rust
-- Godot Game Engine
-- Frontend technologies
+- Frontend: React, NextJS, Angular
+- Backend: Axum, Express
+- Styling: Sass, TailwindCSS
-- Backend technologies
+- Design: Figma
+- Working as a team

 **What I would like to learn:**
-- More about cybersecurity
+- Cybersecurity
 - Serverless technologies
-- Docker

-And that's it for now.
-Still working on properly describing myself... 😅